 2A, Amsterdam, Netherlands

+The facade consists of prefabricated panels that hold photovoltaic cells, covering 40% of the outer face with an energy-generating surface.
 A collection of common rooms for residents are situated at the base of the tower, along with a bike parking shared with other users in this multifunctional development.